 Patients who have focal therapy are typically followed up after 3 months and at 12 months when they typically have an MRI scan.
 The majority of men will then subsequently be followed up by their GP.

 The first step is to evaluate your suitability for focal therapy.
 This will be based on your MRI scan and biopsy results.
 You will at this stage be presented with all of your treatment options and be able to consult widely to ensure you understand your best way forward.
-Once you are comfortable that focal therapy is the right option for you, treatment can be arrange in a matter of weeks.
+Once you are comfortable that focal therapy is the right option for you, treatment can be arranged in a matter of weeks.

 After one year focal therapy patients are usually followed up by their GP.